-Sometimes you might notice there’s a delay between the live video stream and what’s happening in real-time.
-As with any internet streaming service, expect a slight delay (maybe a few seconds) but if the delay is more dramatic, here are some things to try:
+Sometimes you might notice that there’s a delay between your camera’s live video stream and what’s happening in real-time.
+As with any video streaming service, expect a slight delay (maybe a few seconds), but if the delay is longer, here are some things to try:

 - If you have a lot of open apps on your phone, they can slow down its overall performance.
-Try closing some apps, including the Nest app, and then re-open only the Nest app to view your video.
+Try closing some apps, including the Home app or the Nest app, and then re-open only the app you need to view your video.

-- If the delay is 10 seconds or more and it happens after you’ve been watching video in the Nest app for a long time, re-load your camera’s feed: navigate back to the Nest app’s home screen and tap on your camera again to refresh the connection.
+- If the delay is 10 seconds or more and it happens after you’ve been watching video for a long time, go back to the app’s home screen and tap on your camera again to refresh the connection.

 - The video can be delayed if your camera, phone, tablet or computer is connected to a Wi-Fi extender, which adds extra relay time to any device that’s using it.
-If you’re using an extender in your home, connect your camera directly to your Wi-Fi router to help reduce the delay: from the Nest app home screen, tap Settings Home info Home Wi-Fi help (select your camera) Update settings.
-Be sure to pick your Wi-Fi router and not the extender.
+In this case, connect your camera directly to your Wi-Fi router to help reduce the delay.

-- Your camera’s video could also be delayed due to a slow network connection on either end, which we cover in the first section of this article.
+- Your camera’s video could also be delayed due to a slow network connection on either end.

 Learn about wireless interference and how to troubleshoot it